Ohio BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Wanting to use BetMGM to make a wager?
-Signing up is simple.
-Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
-Then follow our link, and the BetMGM site or app will guide you through the process.
+If you haven't used BetMGM before but have been wanting to give it a shot, getting registered is easy.
+First, use your computer, phone, or mobile device to sign up, and make sure you have a method of payment ready to make your first deposit.
+Then just click our link and let the BetMGM site or app take you through the registration process.

-Have the urge to bet on one of today's games but aren't quite sure how to get started?
+Have the urge to wager on one of today's games but aren't sure how to get started?
 We're here to help.
-Wagering on the moneyline, spread, and over/under are a few of the most common ways to place bets.
+Wagering on the moneyline, spread, and over/under are a few of the most common ways to make bets.
 A moneyline bet means that you think one of the teams will win the contest.
 Pretty simple.
 If you bet $10 with -110 odds and your team emerges with the victory, you'd get back $19.

-While it can be a bit more complicated, betting against the point spread can offer a better payout in certain situations.
+While it can be a bit more complicated, betting against the spread can offer a bigger payout in certain situations.
 If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
-But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the bet.
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the winning side of the wager.

 The over/under, or total, is much simpler.
-You just pick whether the combined score of both teams in this game will be above or below 56.5 when all is said and done.
-Bet $10 on the over, with odds of -110, and you'll get $19 back if you're right!
+You just pick whether the combined score of both teams in this game will be above or below a particular number when all is said and done.

 - League: NFL